A Unified Framework for Rerandomization using Quadratic Forms: Simulations and Application

 \subsection{Application}

 So far, our simulations have only considered the setting where the covariates are linearly related to the potential outcomes and the treatment effect is additive.
-Here, we relax those assumptions using a real data set.
-In our real data example, we consider a randomized controlled trial in which 308 low socioeconomic status German adolescents were randomly assigned mentors to help them prepare for professional life, where randomization followed a pairwise matching design with rerandomization to ensure covariate balance \citep{mentoringpaper}.
+Here, we relax those assumptions using a real experiment and constructing synthetic outcomes.
+In our real data example, we consider a randomized controlled trial in which 308 low-socioeconomic-status German adolescents were randomly assigned mentors to help them prepare for professional life, where randomization followed a pairwise matching design with rerandomization to ensure covariate balance \citep{mentoringpaper}.
 We include $d=21$ covariates --- these include continuous variables such as age and personality scores, and categorical variables such as grade level, sex, or migrant status.
 We recode all categorical variables with binary indicator variables for each category.
-Furthermore, if any categorical variables were missing, we denoted it with a missingness indicator.
+Furthermore, if any categorical variables were missing, we denoted their missingness with indicators.
 The experiment yielded outcomes $Y_i$, a continuous measure of labor market outcomes.
 In reality, we only know the outcomes $Y_i$ and not the full potential outcomes $Y_i(1), Y_i(0)$.
 For the purposes of comparing rerandomization methods, we generate potential outcomes in a way that induces non-linearity and non-additivity.
 For each subject $i$, we define the potential outcomes $Y_i(0) = \widehat{\mathbb{E}}\left[Y_i \mid X_i, W_i = 0\right]$ and $Y_i(1) = \widehat{\mathbb{E}}\left[Y_i \mid X_i, W_i = 1\right]$ where we use flexible, non-linear models for estimating the regression function via the \texttt{SuperLearner} package in \texttt{R}.
-Specifically, we used an ensemble modeling approach that included random forests, logistic regression, LASSO, and a generalized additive model.
-This yields data $(\mathbf{X}_i, W_i, Y_i(0), Y_i(1))$ such that the data is non-linearly related with the potential outcomes and the treatment effect is not additive.
+Specifically, we used an ensemble modeling approach with a candidate library that included random forests, generalized additive models, gradient boosted models, LASSO, and generalized linear models.
+This yields data $(\mathbf{X}_i, W_i, Y_i(0), Y_i(1))$ such that the data are non-linearly related to the potential outcomes and the treatment effect is not additive.

 Once covariates and outcomes are defined, we ran each Quadratic Form Rerandomization method 10,000 times with acceptance probability $\alpha = 0.01$, and computed the difference-in-means estimator $\widehat{\tau}$ for each replication.
 For comparison, we did the same for 10,000 complete randomizations. \cref{real_data_table} shows how the precision of the difference-in-means estimator compares across rerandomization methods, relative to complete randomization.